Asthma clinics are run by Sister Becky Wych and Nurse Liz Holmes.

 This is a clinic that runs regularly at Combe Down Surgery for looking after people who have ever had a heart attack or who have angina.
 It is also for those who have had a stroke, suffer from high blood pressure (hypertension), high cholesterol or other conditions that may increase the risk of heart disease.

-It is run by our specialist nurse, Debbie Heywood.
+It is run by Nurse Debbie Heywood our cardiovascular nurse.

 Click here for more details about the clinic